Red Beard (nuclear weapon): Royal Navy

+The Mark 2 Red Beard was designed to allow low-level toss bombing.
+When the bomb was delivered this way, the aircraft was almost always at a lower altitude than the burst height; so in effect, the bomb was not really 'dropped', but was released and 'flew' upwards in a ballistic trajectory, to detonate when it reached the required altitude.
+Fitting a Scimitar for low-level toss bombing required the removal of all four Aden cannons and associated equipment including the gyro gunsight to make space to fit "a light fighter sight, LABS [Low Altitude Bombing System] control switch boxes, roller map display, [and a] tracking unit".
+LABS included "a toss-bombing computer and a Blue Silk Doppler navigation radar".

+The Navy perceived Red Beard as a tactical weapon that could be used to destroy a raiding cruiser or to neutralise enemy ports and airfields.
+The Navy asked for a retarded version of the weapon, so that it could be used from low level without toss bombing.
+But it was a joint RAF-RN weapon, and the Navy relied on the Air Force to fund Red Beard's development, and the Air Force declined to fund it – possibly because they were asked in the 1950s at a time when the Air Force was only interested in high-level bombing.

 John Dolphin

 Whilst Chief Engineer at the Atomic Weapons Research Establishment (AWRE), Aldermaston, John Dolphin worked on the Red Beard trigger mechanism.
 Subsequently, in July 1959, Dolphin requested an ex-gratia financial award for his work on the weapon; but was turned down.
 His claim was that although it was not his job to do so, he invented the 'Rotary Hot Line' device that eventually became the trigger for the Red Beard bomb (and which was used in all subsequent thermonuclear bombs).
 He further stated that his invention brought to an end the deadlock in meeting the specification for the Red Beard, and that he had to overcome "serious opposition" against the senior scientists whose job did include the brief for its invention.
 His claim was refused on the grounds that as a 'Chief Engineer', it was within the scope of his duties.

+Surviving examples

+At the Air Force Museum in Cosford, England, one is displayed on a trolley in front of a bomber.
+A training version is on display at the Explosion Museum of Naval Firepower.